njdelapaz/cora-extension/README.md

-# Cora Extension
+# CoRA Extension

-A Chrome extension built for the Claude Hackathon 2025 that enhances the UVA SIS (Student Information System) course search experience.
+**Course Research Assistant** - A Chrome extension built for the Claude Hackathon 2025 that enhances the UVA SIS (Student Information System) course search experience with AI-powered course and professor insights.

 ## How It Works